Welcome to Kilkenny Castle and Parklands

 There is also a tearoom, playground and several orienteering trails for visitors to enjoy.

 Please note that Free admission on the first Wednesday of each month is no longer applicable at Kilkenny Castle.
-Click here for the full list of participating sites.
+Click here to access the full list of participating sites.

 Please Note CCTV system is in operation at Kilkenny Castle and Park.
 Images are recorded for the purposes of security and personal safety.